A Fazenda 13: Future Appearances

 After this season, in 2022, Mussunzinho appeared with his wife Karol Menezes in Power Couple Brasil 6, they finished as runner-up from the competition.

 After this season, in 2022, Solange Gomes appeared in Ilha Record 2, she finished in 5th place in the competition.

+In 2023, Lary Bottino and Medrado appeared on A Grande Conquista 1, they have to compete for a place to enter in the mansion.
+Lary didn't enter, while Medrado won her place in the mansion and finished the game in 13th place.

+In 2023, Aline Mineiro appeared on De Férias com o Ex Caribe: Salseiro VIP 2 as original cast member.

+In 2024, Liziane Gutierrez appeared on A Grande Conquista 2, she have to compete for a place to enter in the game, Liziane won her place in the mansion and finished the game in 11th place.